-Finally, just like manual trading, social trading platforms come with different sets of social trading tools that can make all the difference to your trading outcome.
-Most of these have to do with managing you copy trading activity once you’ve already chosen the traders you wish to copy, although a good search function with lots of different variables is an extremely important tool in and of itself.
+Like manual trading, social trading platforms come with different sets of social trading tools that can make all the difference to your trading outcome.
+Most of these have to do with managing you copy trading activity once you’ve already chosen the traders you wish to copy.
+Although, a good search function with lots of different variables is an extremely important tool in and of itself.

 Another important tool is Copy Stop Loss.
 Just like a regular Stop Loss order, this tool enables you to place a limit on how much you’re willing to lose in copying any one trader.
 It is a surefire way to protect at least a portion of your investment amount against market swings and bad trading.
-An upgrade to the regular Copy Stop Loss, some platforms also offer Trailing Copy Stop Loss, which moves your Copy Stop Loss limits in relation to how much your investment has grown, thereby securing profits already gained.
+Some platforms also offer Trailing Copy Stop Loss, an upgrade to the regular Copy Stop Loss, which moves your Copy Stop Loss limits in relation to how much your investment has grown, thereby securing profits already gained.
 Naturally, some platforms also have Copy Take Profit orders, which are another handy tool to have at your disposal.